It wasn’t a long fight before the enemy retreated.

 All in all, at least two dozen casualties; that was a sizable number when you only had a few thousand healthy survivors left.

-Lady Proudmoore and her advisors soon announced that we must move inland.
+Lady Evanor and her advisors soon announced that we must move inland.
 There was a mountain range that would allow us to better defend ourselves against the threats of this land.
 It would be a slow trek, as some survivors would have to be carried and the wounded would not make great speed.

-Jaina and her expedition departed the next morning, leaving all of us in a state of uncertainty.
+Evanor and her expedition departed the next morning, leaving all of us in a state of uncertainty.

 Appoleon saw to the hunting parties, showing the young survivors how to set traps for the various creatures in the swamps.
 In the evenings he went to work at helping to craft stone forges that we could use to kickstart our blacksmithing.
 We would need nails, saws, and plenty of wood if we were going to build a new town.